Uganda: Crime and law enforcement

+The Uganda Police Force is the national police force.
+Its head is called the Inspector General of Police (IGP), currently Abbas Byakagaba.
+Byakagaba replaced former IGP, Geoffrey Tumusiime on 18 May 2024.
+Recruitment to the forces is done annually.

-In Uganda, the Allied Democratic Forces is considered a violent rebel force that opposes the Ugandan government.
-These rebels are an enemy of the Uganda People's Defence Force and are considered an affiliate of Al-Shabaab.
+The Allied Democratic Forces is a violent rebel force that opposes the Ugandan government.
+These rebels are an enemy of the Uganda People's Defence Force and an affiliate of Al-Shabaab.

 Tourism

 Tourism in Uganda is focused on Uganda's landscape and wildlife.
 It is a major driver of employment, investment and foreign exchange, contributing 4.9 trillion Ugandan shillings (US$1.88 billion or €1.4 billion as of August 2013) to Uganda's GDP in the financial year 2012–13.
 The Uganda Tourism Board is responsible for maintaining information pertaining to tourism in Uganda.
 The main attractions are photo safaris through the National parks and game Reserves.
 Other attractions include the Mountain Gorillas found in Bwindi Impenetrable National Park (BINP) and Mgahinga Gorilla National Park (MGNP), Uganda having some of the oldest cultural kingdom in Africa has many Cultural sites.
 Uganda is a birding paradise boasting a massive bird list of more than 1073 recorded bird species ranking 4th in Africa's bird species and 16th internationally.
 Uganda has landscapes ranging from white-capped Rwenzori mountains to the Great Rift Valley.